 Roin Morigeau (b.
-Oct 24, 1984) is an interdisciplinary artist experiencing and investigating pain through mixed-media such as drawing, painting, poetry, and sculpture.
+Oct 24, 1984) is an interdisciplinary artist experiencing and investigating pain through mixed-media such as drawing, painting, poetry, photography and sculpture.
 Living with physical limitations and daily chronic pain from a spinal injury, Roin centers their art practice as a form of protest and healing.
-Producing minimal yet powerful abstract images, Roin explores the feeling of “in-betweenness” they experience as a queer, disabled, gender non-binary person raised in a bicultural home (anglo-European and Interior Salish).
+Producing minimal yet powerful abstract images, Roin explores the feeling of “in-betweenness” they experience as a queer, disabled, gender non-binary person raised in a bicultural home (anglo-European and Flathead Salish).
 Their work elicits sensations of an alternate reality free of pain, suffering, limitation, and even gravity.
-Roin was chosen as a 2017 cohort member of the Window Dressing Creative Enterprise Program, was recently featured in Spokane/ CDA Living Magazine Dec ‘17 issue, and their work has been shown in locally curated shows and events including ‘17 Emerge Pop Up Show, Terrain Bazaar ‘17 and Terrain 10. maintains a daily studio practice and lives with their matriarchs in occupied Spokane territories where they were raised.
+Roin was chosen as a 2017 cohort member of the Window Dressing Creative Enterprise Program, was recently featured in Spokane/ CDA Living Magazine Dec ‘17 issue, and their work has been shown in locally curated shows and events including ‘17 Emerge Pop Up Show, Terrain Bazaar ‘17 and Terrain 10.
+Roin maintains a daily studio practice and lives with their matriarchs in occupied Spokane territories where they were raised.